JeanCarlo-SanJuan/epub/README.md

 ## flow

-An instance of Flow class which is a Map whose values are implementations of the Item interface.
+An instance of Flow class which is a Map whose values implement `Item`.
 It is basically a slice of **manifest**.
 The values hold the actual list of chapters (TOC is just an indication and can link to a # url inside a chapter file).

 ```js
 epub.flow.forEach([key, value] => {